Zhong Gong: Beliefs and teachings

 Palmer, citing Ji Yi, said Zhang developed a style of Qigong which was based on automation, physics, relativity, bionics, and with distinctive use of mechanical engineering jargon, and founded Zhong Gong in 1987, launching it on the auspicious date of 8 August 1987.

 Zhong Gong is based on the "qilin culture" (麒麟文化), created by Zhang in 1987 which, as he claimed in 2000, is "an obvious challenge to Marxism and the CCP's one-party rule".
 According to Zhang's 'spirit-matter dialectics', both spirit and matter have objective existence and can transform into the other under certain circumstances.
 In 1992, based on the ancient theories of yin and yang, Zhang extrapolated his universal law of motion according to which all objects or matter can subdivide into 'Yin' or 'Yang', predicting anything or act which contravened it would bring eventual disaster.
 He asserted Marxist property right theory and the derived Communist Party aim to eliminate private property were in conflict with his laws.
-In 1993, Zhang advanced his theories of 'promotion-restriction-inhibition-transformation' derived from the Five elements.
+In 1993, Zhang advanced his theories of 'promotion-restriction-inhibition-transformation'.
 In 1998, Zhang put forward a moral code which he referred to as "eight virtues and eight calls".

 Qilin culture

 'Qilin Culture' philosophy was developed by Zhang Hongbao, the master of Zhong Gong, and proclaimed during public lectures in Beijing.

 According to a well-known account by Ji Yi, a journalist and enthusiastic qigong practitioner himself, "the qilin combines in a single body the essence of different species of living beings: the dragon's head, the pig's nose, the serpent's scales, the deer's body, the tiger's back, the bear's thighs, the ox's hooves and the lion's tail."

-Qilin culture, according to Zhang, was made up of eight "systems": a philosophical system based on the traditional "diagram of ultimate return," which is to explain the origin of all creatures, their functions, and final destinations; a system of life sciences based on the use of qi to penetrate the mystery of biological systems; a system of "special medicine," which was different in important ways from Chinese and Western medicine, and "even garden variety qigong"; a system of art and aesthetics included qigong art, architecture, dance, music; a system of education; a system of industrial and political management; a system of everyday behaviour; a system of body practices.
+According to Zhang, Qilin culture was composed of eight interconnected systems.
+The philosophical system was based on the traditional "Diagram of Ultimate Return," which explains the origin of all living beings, their functions, and ultimate destinies.
+The life sciences system focused on using qi to explore and understand the mysteries of biological systems.
+The special medicine system represented a unique approach to healing that differed significantly from both traditional Chinese and Western medicine.
+The art and aesthetics system encompassed Qigong-inspired art, architecture, dance, and music.
+The educational system provided a structured approach to learning and knowledge transmission.
+The industrial and political management system applied Qilin principles to governance and organizational structures.
+The daily life system established guidelines for personal conduct and social interactions.
+Finally, the health preservation and spiritual cultivation system focused on techniques for maintaining well-being and advancing spiritual growth.